 - The price from the airports to Rome and vice versa is set.
 It is not negotiable.
 If you are staying outside of the city walls, you will be using the meter instead.
 Check with your accommodation ahead of time to confirm if you fall into the fixed rate zone if you are unsure.

 - Every taxi driver has a taxi license number on the back of the cab as well as inside the back door.
 The little plaque as includes their name.
 So, if you are having trouble, write it down and ask for a receipt when you arrive at your destination.
-You can report issues using this form.
+You can report issues with this form.

 - When you are in the city, cabs are not really supposed to stop if flagged down.
 They sometimes do, but your best bet is to find a taxi rank.

 - Getting in the cab at a taxi rank will also save you money.
 If you call a taxi, the meter starts from wherever the taxi is sent from.
-It is a stupid system, because the cab arrives with extra time already running but this is Rome and so that is how it works.
+It is a stupid system because the cab arrives with extra time already running but this is Rome and so that is how it works.

 - During the day, the meter starts at €3.25.
 At night (after 10 pm), the starting rate on the meter doubles to €6.50.

-- If you need a cab to come pick you up, or if the stronzi (@$$holes) at Ciampino are giving you a hard time about the rate, then call the taxi dispatcher directly.
+- If you need a cab to come to pick you up, or if the stronzi (@$$holes) at Ciampino are giving you a hard time about the rate, then call the taxi dispatcher directly.
 That was we did.
 The biggest company is Radio Taxi and the number is +39 06 3570

 Don’t have data while traveling?
 I would still suggest downloading the app.
 Ciampino airport has free wifi so you could always pop inside and use the app to call the taxi if there are no taxis waiting.

-Speaking of apps, Rome does have Uber Black and I do use it occasionally.
+Speaking of apps, Rome does have Uber and I do use it occasionally.
 The rate to Fiumicino airport is about €65 if I remember correctly.
 However, I have noticed recently that Uber prices have gone up and that surge pricing is more common.